thingsdb/ThingsDocs/v0/content/connect/socket/watch.md

 The `IDs` are the *thing* ID's you want to watch.

 {{% notice warning %}}
-The socket needs to be authorized before for sending a `watch` request.
+The socket needs to be authorized before sending a `watch` request.
 See the [auth example](../auth) for how to authorize a socket connection.
 {{% /notice %}}

 ## Example

 As an example we assume that we want to watch a thing with ID 3 for changes.
-Instead of a single ID, we could at as much ID's as we wanted.
+Instead of a single ID, we could add as much ID's as we wanted.

 {{% notice info %}}
 ThingsDB will throw a `WARNING` event to you socket connection in case some given ID does not exist within the given collection scope.